2025–26 Idaho State Bengals men's basketball team

-The 2025–26 Idaho State Bengals men's basketball team represents Idaho State University during the 2025–26 NCAA Division I men's basketball season.
-The Bengals, led by seventh-year head coach Ryan Looney, play their home games at Reed Gym in Pocatello, Idaho as members of the Big Sky Conference.
+The 2025–26 Idaho State Bengals men's basketball team represented Idaho State University during the 2025–26 NCAA Division I men's basketball season.
+The Bengals, led by seventh-year head coach Ryan Looney, played their home games at Reed Gym in Pocatello, Idaho as members of the Big Sky Conference.

 Previous season

 The Bengals finished the 2024–25 season 15–15, 10–8 in Big Sky play, to finish in fourth place.
 They were subsequently defeated by Montana State in the first round of the Big Sky conference tournament.